-Operator should not "floor" or quickly depress the foot pedal speed control in starting from a standstill, especially if starting under load.
+Operator should not "firewall" or quickly advance the speed control in starting from a standstill, especially if starting under load.
 This practice draws high current through the drive motor and can also result in a sudden snap start.
-The ELEC-TRAK E20 tractor is much the same as an automobile; it is a large powerful machine which must be handled with care and judgement.
+The ELEC-TRAK E12 tractor is much the same as an automobile; it is a powerful machine which must be handled with care and judgement.
 Special care in starting and braking on hilly terrain is imperative for safe operation since the balance shifts to make the machine less stable as the angle of the ground increases.
 Sudden starts uphill or stops when rolling down hill, could upset stability and cause possible damage to the equipment or injury to the operator.
 It should also be noted that a tractor will climb a steeper hill than it can safely descend, due to the shift of weight balance which results in more traction uphill but much less wheel grip going downhill.
-Starting should be done by gradually depressing the foot pedal until the desired speed is reached.
-Down-shifting to a lower gear range may be necessary if the starting load is high or if the tractor slows and the power use gage reads in the red.
+Starting should be done by gradually advancing the speed control until the full forward position is attained.
+This position gives maximum torque and efficiency.
+Down-shifting to a lower gear range or depression of the power pulse switch may be necessary if the starting load is high or if the tractor slows and the power use gage reads in the red.
+(See Page 4 for Power Pulse Switch operation).